Investment Fraud Definition

 From there, the defendant will be required to compensate you within 30 days of the decision’s being issued.
 When seeking financial restitution, this quick repayment period often makes FINRA arbitration a more attractive option than litigating a case in the courts, which can take much longer.
 Although FINRA arbitration does not provide the wronged investor with opportunity for appeal if they do not win, it is still the preferred option for financial recovery because of how quickly investors can recoup their money if they win.
 If you go to court, years may pass before a decision is made, and significantly more time could pass to get through the appeals process.

 If you are unsure whether you want to move forward with a FINRA arbitration claim or consider your other legal options, you aren’t alone.
 Your investment fraud lawyer will closely review your case to determine which path is most likely to produce a favorable outcome for you and your family.
 Investment fraud is something that makes it much harder to reach your goals.
-Contact the Wolper Law Firm today at 954.406.1231 / 800.931.8452 if you feel you are the victim of fraud.
+Contact the Wolper Law Firm, P.A. today at 954.406.1231 / 800.931.8452 if you feel you are the victim of fraud.

 Investment Fraud FAQS